 The process of quickly drying the paint to a degree at which a second coat can be effectively applied, typically through a short period of increased temperature and air speed in the paint booth.

-Measures how effectively a spray booth and filter system will be in trapping particulate emissions.
+Measures how effectively a paint booth and filter system will trap particulate emissions.

 The box-like structure through which the air is brought into the paint booth.
 The plenum may be vertical and found at one end of the booth, or horizontal using part or all of the ceiling inside the booth as an aperture.